 The Rotation of the Sun

-Just like other stars, the Sun rotates around itself as well.
+Just like other stars, the Sun rotates.

 Why is the Sun so hot?

-Well, the Sun is continuously collapsing under its own gravity (due to its mass) which creates a region of very high pressures and temperatures that initiate thermonuclear reactions.
+The Sun is continuously collapsing under its own gravity (due to its mass) which creates a region of very high pressures and temperatures that initiate thermonuclear reactions.

-Did you know that it takes hundreds of thousands of years for the light to travel from the center of the Sun to its surface?
+Did you know that it takes hundreds of thousands of years for the light to travel from the centre of the Sun to its surface?
 However, it takes only 8 minutes for the light to travel from the surface of the Sun to the Earth.